 Note: The allotments stated here are for households in the 48 contiguous States and the District of Columbia.
 The allotments are different in Alaska, Hawaii, Guam, and the U.S. Virgin Islands.

-Check below for example of SNAP Benefit Calculation
+Check below for an example of SNAP Benefit Calculation

 |Multiply net income by 30%… (Roundup)||$1,128.50 net monthly income x 0.3 = 338.55 (round up to $339)|